a-ads/blog/content/blog/2021-03-15-a-ads-tracking-tokens-and-their-output.md

 \* **{{timestamp}}**

 This token indicates the exact time the ad was clicked.
-This is simple Unix time (https://en.wikipedia.org/wiki/Unix_time)
+This is simple [Unix time](https://en.wikipedia.org/wiki/Unix_time)

 E.g. 1613148215

-You can convert the value to normal time here Epoch converter
+You can convert the value to normal time using [Epoch converter](https://www.epochconverter.com/)

 \* **{{device_type}}**